SMsajjadSM/Dice-Game/README.md

 # Dice Game
-## This Game Have New Experience!!
+## This Game Have New Experience!!!

 [Demo of Dice game](https://smsajjadsm.github.io/Dice-Game/)